georgewoodall82/Adv3GUI/README.md

 3. If the SendFile() function in the Adv3Api does not work, this is normal.
 It is unfinished and probably wont be fixed anytime soon as I have no idea why it isn't working.
 But if you know why you can open an issue or pull request.

 4. If `G28` (Home) doesn't work, this is normal.
-This is a problem with the printer and you will see that you cannot Home even using the FlashPrint software control panel.
+This is a problem with the printer and you will see that you cannot Home even using the FlashPrint software control panel. (atleast from my experience)

+5. Make sure you are on the same network connection as your printer

-5. If this does not solve your problem, just open an issue.
+6. If this does not solve your problem, just open an issue.